 - Express themselves in a group setting, all the while respecting themselves and their teammates.

 - Accept differences, consider everyone’s talents, and learn how to put them best to use.

 - Be actively engaged in relationships with other people: collaboration, place, role, and affirmation.

-Directly in line with IÉSEG’s mission to train inspiring, multicultural and ethical changemakers, the School has developed a sustainability certificate for students in the Grande École program.
-This Sustainability Certificate rewards students engaged and committed to Sustainability at IÉSEG.
-Students obtain points -throughout their years of study at the school- for their engagement in 4 categories: elective courses related to CSR topics; engagement in sustainable associations, events, and conferences; professional experience via internships, gap year, or the creation of a start-up; and their master thesis project on organizational ethics, social responsibility, or sustainable development theme.
-The Certificate is delivered at the end of their studies to those students who acquire the minimum established points
+Directly in line with IÉSEG’s mission to train inspiring, multicultural and ethical changemakers, the School has developed a Sustainability Certificate for students of the Grande École program.
+This Sustainability Certificate rewards students engaged and committed to Sustainability at IÉSEG through their engagement in four categories: elective courses related to CSR topics; engagement in sustainable associations, events and conferences; sustainability professional experience; and their master thesis topic.

 The Career Program has been designed to help students formulate and implement their professional project in line with their aspirations, skills, and the socio-economic reality of the labor market.